& AREA JEUNE BALLET

 Develop dancers’ ability to think independently, critically and analytically.

-The first year focuses on updating and perfecting the three fundamental techniques: classical, contemporary and modern’jazz.
-These disciplines are studied intensively throughout the first year.
-They provide a solid technical foundation that will allow students to tackle the different demands and styles of guest choreographers and teachers that they will encounter throughout the program.
+The first year is based on upgrading and perfecting the three basic techniques: classical, contemporary and modern.
+These disciplines are taught intensively throughout the first year, providing a solid foundation of technical skills that will allow students to address the different demands and styles of choreographers and visiting professors throughout the training.

-At the end of the first year, students perform either one of the choreographies in the school’s repertoire, or a new piece that was developed for them during a choreographic workshop.
+At the end of the first year, students have the opportunity to perform on stage and present a piece from the school’s repertory or choreographed for them as part of a choreographic workshop.

 The third year sees the culmination of the students’ technical, artistic and creative development.